article background

 When can I use my own modem with a new internet plan?

-Generally speaking, if you have an unlocked modem that is compatible with your new plan, you should be able to use it.
-While this is not always the case, and there are some restrictions, the main situations where you should be able to use your existing modem with your new plan include:
+If you have an unlocked modem that is compatible with your new plan, you should be able to use it, although there could be some restrictions.
+Usually, you should be able to use your existing modem with a new plan if you’re:

-• If you’re upgrading from ADSL to FTTN or FTTB NBN and you already have a VDSL2 modem
+- Upgrading from ADSL to Fibre to the Node (FTTN) or Fibre to the Building (FTTB) NBN and you already have a VDSL2 modem

 Compare BYO NBN Plans

-If you already have a compatible NBN modem but want a new NBN plan, the below table compares a range of BYO NBN plans and providers.
+If you already have a compatible NBN modem but want to switch to a new NBN plan, the below table compares a range of BYO NBN plans and providers.
 Switch between the tabs to compare different speed tiers.

 Unlimited NBN 100 Plans